 The Contractor “the person or the business undertaking the works” & The Client “the person or business instructing the works” and in so doing, and accepting the quote, accepts the following terms and conditions .
 Terms and Conditions for services should be read carefully.

-2. This quotation/estimate is valid for 30 days and takes into account any ‘value’, monetary or otherwise.
-The arisings may have unless stated otherwise.
+1. This quotation/estimate is valid for 30 days and takes into account any ‘value’, monetary or otherwise.

-5. Stump-grinding will be to a depth of 250mm below the immediately adjacent ground level.
+4. Stump-grinding will be to a depth of 250mm below the immediately adjacent ground level.
 This will include the removal of the stump and buttress roots but will not include lateral roots unless otherwise specified.
 The grindings will be left onsite UNLESS agreed otherwise and must be stated on the quotation.
-The client MUST advise the contractor of any underground services in the vicinity of the stump prior to starting the job.
-The contractor will proceed with upmost caution but any damage caused to underground services that HAVE NOT been pointed out will be the responsibility of Client.
+The client MUST advise the contractor of any KNOWN underground services prior to starting the job.
+The contractor will not be responsible for any damage caused to underground services unless we have been negligent.

 a.
 Whether the tree(s) are the subject of a Tree Preservation Order.

 b.
 Whether the trees are located within a Conservation Area.